Spring Training Connection

 • Fans enter the ballpark at street level through gates in the outfield.
 The main entrance is behind center field.
 Lesser used gates can be found in left and right field, each slightly to the foul side of the foul pole.

-• All nine ticket windows are located just to the right of the center field gates while the Will Call table is an equally short distance away to the left.
+• All nine ticket windows are located just to the right of the center field gates.
+The Will Call table is an equally short distance away to the left of those same gates.

-• The upper level concourse is covered by a roof and has TVs.
+• The upper level concourse is covered by a roof but has no concession stands.

 • The playing field is 19 feet below street level.